How An Exercise Program in Addiction Treatment Works

 See how exercise can assist an individual in the recovery process

-Step 1: Meet with a supervising physician to ensure readiness to initiate an exercise regime.
+Step 1: Meet the physician to ensure readiness to initiate an exercise regime.

 Once a person has entered rehab, it is important to work with the individual’s treatment team to create the treatment plan.
 With exercise as part of the plan, the individual meets with the supervising physician to assess the person’s readiness to participate in exercise.
 People with specific health issues or who have injuries may not be able to participate in an exercise program right away.